abritoh/ssssnake/README.md

 - **Responsive controls**: Easy-to-use keyboard controls to guide the snake.
 - **Simple and intuitive UI**: Clean interface for an easy gameplay experience.

-- **MaxScore** value is saved locally in the application's user-configuration file at the following PATH:
+- **MaxScore** value is saved locally in the application's user-configuration file at the following path:
     - `C:\Users\<USER>\AppData\Local\ClusterBR\ssssssnake.exe_<ID>\1.0.0.0\user.config`

 ## Controls